 |9.0 cu.ft. - 9.9 cu.ft.||1.21 kWh/24h||₱9.744||₱11.79||₱353.71|

-The models included in each capacity is not discriminated on its type, which means that the average includes two doors and single doors, as well as inverters and non-inverters alike.
+The models included in each capacity were not segregated based on their type, which means that the average includes two doors and single doors, as well as inverters and non-inverters.

 With this, we’ve parsed the data even more so you can see in a quick glance the difference between the different types of refrigerators.